 Some people who don't enjoy monovision or have tried it unsuccessfully might still be able to benefit from bifocal lenses that have multiple lens powers in one eye (like a regular bifocal) but only one lens power in the other eye.
 If your eyes are significantly different in terms of nearsightedness or farsightedness, this type of lens can provide better depth perception without as much blurriness as fully bifocal or multifocal contact lenses.

 If neither type of lens appeals to you, then LASIK surgery might be your best option for correcting presbyopia.
-The surgeon will create separate corneal changes for each eye so that one is focused on objects up close while the other is focused on objects farther away; this allows both eyes to work together normally and even more clearly than before to help you see both distance and near objects well at all times.
+The surgeon will create separate corneal changes for each eye so that one is focused on objects up close while the other is focused on objects farther away; this allows both eyes to work together normally and even more clearly than before to help you see both distant and near objects well at all times.
 In addition to being safe, LASIK surgery has a very high satisfaction rate among those who choose it when compared with glasses or contacts for treating presbyopia

 Before you start shopping around for lenses, talk to your eye doctor.
 They will help you determine what type of multifocal contact lenses are best for you.